2019 EP Awards Winners

 Criteria to include in entry essay:

-There exist in every profession individuals whose personal and professional stories are worthy of being held up as examples and inspirations to their peers.
-This category is meant to identify and celebrate an exceptional person whose life’s journey both as a supply chain executive and beyond should be shared with our community.
+There are individuals in the supply chain community whose personal and professional stories are worthy of being held up as examples and inspirations to their peers.
+This category is meant to identify and celebrate an exceptional person whose life’s journey both as a supply chain executive and beyond should be shared and praised.

 Criteria to include in entry essay: